 The Massachusetts Young Adult Pheasant Hunt Program (also called the Youth Pheasant Hunt Program) was developed by MassWildlife to provide an opportunity for Hunter Education graduates aged 12 to 17 to practice firearms safety, develop shooting skills, and participate in a special pheasant hunt under the guidance of a safe, experienced adult hunter.

 This program is more than just a day in the field pheasant hunting and is typically divided into 2 or 3 parts, as follows -

-Pheasant Seminar: This course includes hands-on instruction in shotgun shooting fundamentals and firearm safety, how to have a safe and fun hunt, and information on upland hunting basics.
+Pheasant Seminar: The seminar portion includes hands-on instruction in shotgun shooting fundamentals and firearm safety, how to have a safe and fun hunt, and information on upland hunting basics.

-Pheasant Hunt: Participants get to experience a real pheasant hunt under the supervision of an experienced hunter on one of the six Saturdays prior to the regular pheasant season.
-Please contact the club you are planning on hunting with to see the day they picked for the hunt.
+Pheasant Hunt: Participants get to experience a real pheasant hunt under the supervision of an experienced hunter on 1 of the 6 Saturdays prior to the regular pheasant season.
+This year, the pheasant hunting season starts on October 19, 2019.

 Requirements to Participate in the Program: